khuramhaf/khuramhaf/README.md

 HI I am Khuram Hafeez.
 I am a fullstack developer.
-I love to develop modern user interfaces for the web.
+I love to develop modern user interfaces for the web.If you are looking for an exprienced developer then I may not be a suitable person for you but if you are looking for the person who understand the basic principles of React.js and Angular development then I am the right person for you because I know the fundamentals of frontend development and I also know what problem React.js, and other frontend framework and libraries are solving.